lwintringham/esp-sdk-python/docs/ExternalAccountsApi.md

 # create an instance of the API class
 api_instance = esp_sdk.ExternalAccountsApi()
 id = 56 # int | External Account ID
-include = 'include_example' # str | Related objects that can be included in the response:  organization, sub_organization, team, scan_intervals, disabled_signatures, azure_group, credentials See Including Objects for more information. (optional)
+include = 'include_example' # str | Related objects that can be included in the response:  organization, sub_organization, team, scan_intervals, disabled_signatures, suppressions, azure_group, credentials See Including Objects for more information. (optional)

 try:
     # Show a single External Account